 Rule 4: Know what goes where

 Be aware of the focal points for each product.
 Darker foundation goes across the forehead and onto the outer edges of the cheeks.
-Highlighter should be applied to the bridge of the nose, top of the cheek bones and the Cupid’s bow.
+Highlighter should be applied to the bridge of the nose, top of the cheekbones and the Cupid’s bow.
 Again, any wrong move could impact the overall contouring effect.
 Also, always be sure to use a light touch in your application.
-Building color is easier than toning it down.
+Building colour is easier than toning it down.

 Rule 5: Blend!Blend!Blend!